-Perfecting the location picker
+Perfecting the Browsing Experience

-Rethinking the browsing experience for the classified marketplace in Southeast Asia.
+Rethinking the browsing experience for the classified marketplace in Southeast Asia

-Starting in 2012, Carousell launched the first mobile app in Singapore.
+Started in 2012, Carousell launched the first mobile app in Singapore.
 In 2020, Carousell transformed into the biggest classifieds marketplace in Southeast Asia, with 20+ million users across 7 major markets.

 Rebuilding the location while browsing and searching for items is one of the most important things we need to improve.